JShimonov/AskSummoner/README.md

 Thought that it would be fun to experiment with the API from the company that allows me to play a great game on my free time (AKA League of Legends).
 In exploring this API, I found that there are so many cool and interesting things that I can make out of it.
 This project is meant to explore other summoners (or players) in your game.
-The end goal of this project is to incorporate all the possible API methods to eventually create a Discord bot that allows players to ask about the players that they are up against - hence the name AskSummoner
+The end goal of this project is to incorporate all the possible API methods to eventually create a Discord bot that allows players to ask about the players that they are up against - hence the name AskSummoner.

-Also learning Python in the process, which is another plus.
+Most of the inspiration that I got from creating this application, was in part due to the fact that I used third party resources when playing the game (no, it wasn't for cheating, but an app known as Blitz).
+Blitz contained features in 'champion select' that would describe the players on your team and players on the other team.
+I knew that these minimal descriptons were true and relied on a data to support it.
+Though, AskSummoner aspires to do the same thing that Blitz and other programs do, I was very interested in trying it as well as well as learning more about Python in the process.

 ## Functionality of the Application